Axway/amplify-central/content/en/docs/amplify_relnotes/20211031_ampc_agents_relnotes.md

 ### Amplify Azure agents enhancements

 * Amplify Central CLI has been updated to configure the agent with the proper "latest release."
 The Docker command no longer refers to "latest" tag.
-Instread, it refers to the latest official release tag.
+Instead, it refers to the latest official release tag.

 ### Amplify Istio agents enhancements